Establishing the Atlantic-Arctic Distributed Biological Observatory (A-DBO)

 • Be sustainable and overarch shorter observational efforts

-During 2022-2025, Arctic PASSION provides the means for increased coordination capabilities to establish the A-DBO network and the common practices for sampling, analysis and data sharing.
-The work is carried through based on the DBO annual cycle with seasonal activities:
+The implementation work is carried through based on the DBO annual cycle with seasonal activities:

 The annual cycle of the A-DBO activities with the main networking events being the open community meetings in autumn,